 A leaflet comes with each topical steroid and gives a full list of possible side-effects.

-Two common mistakes when using topical steroids
+Common mistakes when using topical steroids

 Some people use too little